Brunop5/project_suzuka/README.md

 # TODO
 ## Bruno
-  - update and test the patreon script for xpath instead of class name
+  - try reddit with different text formats(bold and stuff)
+  - images posting reddit
+  - add a check for a valid submission(if it wasnt deleted) - if possible
   - twitter posting (api)
   - look into linkedin